Lecture Notes

 The first column in an ANOVA table lists the sources of variation, with a row for the explained variation (the among-group variation, also called among-treatments variation), here called rocktype.
 Below that is a row for the unexplained variation (the within-group variation, also called among-replicates variation), here labeled Residuals.
 Although R omits it, many ANOVA tables add a third row at the bottom that shows the total variation.

 The second column (Df) is the degrees of freedom.
-In a one-way ANOVA, the degrees of freedom for the among-group (explained) variation is m-1, where m is the number of groups.
-The degrees of freedom for the unexplained (within group) variation is N-m, where N is the total number of observations equal to m x n (provided all the groups have the same sample size, n).
-The total degrees of freedom is the sum of the first two rows, or N-1.
-This isn’t shown here because R does not produce this row.
+In a one-way ANOVA, there are m-1 degrees of freedom for the among-group (explained) variation, where m is the number of groups.
+There are N-m degrees of freedom for the unexplained (within-group) variation, where N is the total number of observations equal to m x n (provided all the groups have the same sample size, n).
+These sum to produce N-1 total degrees of freedom, although R does not report this in the ANOVA table.

 The fourth column (Mean Sq) is the mean squares, calculated by dividing the sum of squares by the degrees of freedom within each row.
 This is therefore a column of variances.
 The first row is the among-group variance, and the second row is the within-group variance.
 One could do this for the total row (again, not shown) to calculate the total variance among all the data.